 Why are employers now frequently using modern buzzwords like “mental health” and “wellbeing”?

+Because good mental health and well being is good for business and poor mental health costs businesses financially.
 Because The Equality Act 2010 protects disabled people from unfair treatment, this includes many people with a mental health issue.
-Because poor mental health costs business financially.
 Because poor mental health impacts on individuals and their families, in lost income, lower educational attainment, quality of life and a much shorter life span.
 Because poor mental health affects you, the tax payer.
-Because poor mental health can and does cost lives.

 There is no health without mental health.

 Mental health first aid is an educational course which teaches people how to identify, understand and help a person who may be developing a mental health issue.
 In the same way as we learn physical first aid, mental health first aid teaches you how to recognise those crucial warning signs of mental ill health.

 • Demonstrate your commitment to equality between mental and physical health by training and equal number of Mental Health First Aiders as physical first Aiders.

 • We all have mental health, just as we all have physical health.
 Mental ill health can strike at any time and can affect people from all walks of life.
 We know that 1 in 4 British adults will experience a mental health issue at some point in their lives.

 • Unfortunately, stigma still exists around mental ill health and this can lead to delays in people seeking help and support.
 Lack of awareness and general mental health literacy also means that many people don't feel confident in knowing what to do if someone is experiencing mental distress or is in a mental health crisis situation

 Click on an image to download the free resource.